MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 The definition of the memory map is moved to the file comp.vhd in lines 139-147, and an equivalent C-style copy is maintained in file prog/memorymap.h.

-## Colour palette
-The colour memory will contain one byte for each character.
-A simple design is to use this byte directly as the 8-bit colour.
-However, I've chosen a different design here.

-So the upper 4 bits of the colour byte defines the background colour, while the lower 4 bits defines the text colour.
-The 4-bit colours are then mapped to an 8-bit colour using a colour palette.
-In this episode, the colour palette is hard-coded, but in later episodes it will be possible for the CPU to update the colour palette.

-The default colour palette assigns the colour black to the value 0, and the colour white to the value 15.
-Intermediate values between 0 and 15 correspond to various colours.

-The default colour index in the colour memory is 0x0F, which corresponds to white text on black background.

 ## VGA access to the character and colour memory.
 Both the CPU and the VGA module will be accessing the character memory